 If this is your first foray into Indian cuisine, this butter chicken recipe is a great place to start.
 In India this delicious curry goes by the name murgh makhani and for the newbie, it’s creamy tomato gravy is a gentle step into the complex cuisine.

-Here we’ve given butter chicken an American twist by serving the classic sauce with spiced chicken meatballs.
+We’ve given butter chicken an American twist by serving the classic sauce with spiced chicken meatballs.
 All the flavors are in these little meatballs!
 Fresh ginger, cilantro, garam masala, lemon, yogurt…

-It takes a little time, but the good news is this dish is very tolerant to reheating.
+Cooking a curry from scratch takes a little time, but the good news is this dish is very tolerant to reheating.
 Yeah, I’m talking to all you meal preppers!
 You can make this on the weekend and reheat it for a quick weekday dinner.
 The flavors only get better over time!

 But my favorite part of this recipe remake is that the meatballs are great as an appetizer too.
 So if you’re looking for a appetizer to serve on game day, this dish is a clear winner.
 Serve it in a shallow bowl or skillet and have lots of buttered naan on hand for dipping in the creamy sauce!
+Oh and it’s great served with our chai iced tea!

-Butter Chicken Meatballs
+Butter Chicken Meatballs Recipe

 - 1 lb ground chicken